 Standard electronic cigarette batteries generally work at between 3.7 and 4.2 volts.
-It’s what they do and you have no control over it – one power output setting.
-Voltage, if you're not sure, is electrical pressure.
+It’s what they do and you have no control over it.
+It just pushes out its power at the same rate.
+Voltage, if you're not sure, is the term for electrical pressure.

-Where the variable voltage battery has a part to play is when you’re not getting the rich flavour or the full throat hit you’d like and you wish you could ‘crank it up’ so-to-speak (or even turn it down in some cases).
+The benefit of a variable voltage battery is when you’re not getting the rich flavour or the full throat hit you’d like and you wish you could crank it up, so-to-speak (or even turn it down in some cases).

-You will be in control of turning the power up or down which is used to control vapour production, flavour and throat hit.
+You get to control the power by turning it up or down which will usually affect vapour production, flavour and throat hit.

-Variable voltage batteries put you in control of your vaping experience.
+In essence, Variable voltage batteries give you more control of your vaping experience.

-For example, if you're a relatively light to moderate smoker, up to 20 a day say, or you smoke light cigarettes, you may find the vapour production and/or the throat hit of a variable voltage/wattage device too intense at higher power levels.
+If you're a relatively light to moderate smoker, up to 20 a day say, or you smoke light cigarettes, you may find the vapour production and/or the throat hit of a variable voltage device too intense at higher power levels.

 Experienced users tend to get the best use from variable devices but if you're aware that it make take a bit of time to get it right there's no reason why you should be put off from trying.

 BATTERY ISSUES & INFO